Read the beginning of this Work in Progress.

 I could feel his strong hands on my arms.
 They were rough against my skin and as they moved down towards my waist, I knew what was about to happen.
-He would make me his, whether I wanted him to or not.
+He would have my magic, whether I agreed to this or not.
 It had been a long time since a man, any man, had dared lay hands on me.
 And as he looked into my eyes, I knew there was nothing I could do to stop him…

-Ciara sat up and looked around the bedroom.
+Fiona sat up and looked around the bedroom.
 Where had he gone?
-She had felt his hands on her, seen his dark green eyes staring into hers and known he would have her no matter what she wanted.
+She had felt his hands on her, seen his dark green eyes staring into hers and felt powerless.
 Her fists clenched the covers as she tried to catch her breath.
 She could almost smell the scent of him, lingering in the room.

-“Fine,” Ciara said, blowing a loose curl of dark hair out of her eyes.
+“Fine,” Fiona said, blowing a loose curl of auburn hair out of her eyes.
 “If you know where it is, why don’t you just tell me what I need to do about this.”

 Her grandmother had warned her about Donal a few weeks before she’d died.
 He was a sorcerer, who’d been taking any and all magic he could find for years.
-Her grandmother had been a powerful witch…powerful enough to block his magic, but Ciara was not.
+Her grandmother had been a powerful witch…powerful enough to block him, but Fiona was not.

-“I won’t be fooled,” Ciara had replied.
-“I have no desire to get more power or give what little I have away.
-Surely, there must be far more talented women than myself, when it comes to magic.”
-She’d stopped and offered a small smile.
+“I won’t be fooled,” Fiona had promised.
+“I have no desire to gain more power or give what little I have away.
+Surely, there must be far more talented women than myself when it comes to magic.”
+She stopped and offered a small smile.
 “I’m a healer, not a witch.”

-“I thought that would protect you,” her grandmother had said, sadly.
+“I thought that would protect you,” her grandmother said sadly.
 “Apparently, I was wrong.
-I should have taught you more, prepared you more for all of this.”
-She’d paused and looked up, patting her hand.
+I should have taught you more, prepared you more…for all of this.”
+She paused and looked up, patting her hand.
 “You have much more ability than you know.
 Remember that.”

 The next day, Riordan had shown up.
-A skinny, gray striped cat with an attitude, he’d followed Ciara everywhere.
+A thin, gray-striped cat with an attitude, he’d followed Fiona everywhere.
 He watched as she prepared teas for her grandmother to lower her fever.
-Sat by the fire as Ciara went through each book, hoping to find some potion that might help.
+Sat by the fire as Fiona went through each book, hoping to find some potion that might help.
 Finally, she realized there was nothing more she could do.

 “I’m so sorry, my dear,” her grandmother had said, holding her hand.
 “I cannot stay with you much longer.
 I’ve taught you everything about healing that I know, but Riordan can still show you a few things.
 Trust him.
 He’s more than just a cat.”

-As if she’d had to explain that to Ciara.
+As if she’d had to explain that to Fiona.
 She’d read the books.
 She knew what a familiar could do.

 Riordan walked over and rubbed against her leg, bringing her back to the present, then stared at the book.
 Nodding, she opened it and quickly thumbed through the pages.
 “Here it is,” she said.
 “A spell to disguise a traveler.
 That’s what we need.”